cdonnachie/avian-pwa-wallet/README.md

 - Verify all transactions carefully
 - Keep backups of your private keys
 - Use strong passwords for encryption
+- Enable biometric authentication where available

+### Biometric Security Notes

+- Biometric credentials are device-specific and cannot be transferred between devices
+- After restoring a backup on a new device, biometrics must be set up again
+- Biometrics provide an additional security layer, but are not a replacement for strong passwords
+- The app maintains information about which wallets had biometrics enabled to guide re-setup

 ## License